RickStrahl/Westwind.Wpf.Statusbar/README.md

 This is a small WPF library that provides Statusbar functionality in a couple of different ways.

+* A basic statusbar control
+* A Statusbar Helper you can apply against your own status bars

 ![](ScreenCapture.gif)

 ## Installation and base Usage